 2. When You Begin to Have More Questions Than Answers; Another common symptom that a lot of men go through is having more questions than answers and literally questioning every aspect of your life.
 For instance, questions about your career choices, life choices, and death.

-As you can see, there are plenty of different symptoms and signs that point towards going through a crisis during your mid life.
-Exercise, and Healthy lifestyle are the best defense against negative side affects, that may occur.
+As you can see, there are plenty of different symptoms and signs that point towards going through a crisis during your mid-life.
+Exercise and Healthy lifestyle are the best defense against negative side effects, that may occur.